Castlehaven Village Green

 How to get there

-On foot/By bike – Thew new English Coastal Path will skirt the Village Green.
+On foot/By bike – The new English Coastal Path will skirt the Village Green.
 Otherwise the site is reached via Castlehaven Lane.
 There are no cycle racks at present, but there are places to secure a bike.

 By bus – Buddle Inn Stop (Routes 6) + 15 min steep walk via NT43 and Castlehaven Lane.
 (Bus Timetables)

 By Car – There is limited parking at the site PO38 2ND for your sat nav but Castlehaven Lane is a very rough road and may not be suitable for all cars; or park in St Catherine’s Road near Buddle Inn and follow instructions above.